MathanbaskarA/Customer-Segmentation/README.md

    - **Best Customers** and **Loyal Customers** contribute more in terms of monetary value, while **Churned Customers** and **Others** spend less overall.

 ### **Segmenting by Customer Categories**
-This page displays customer segmentation into distinct categories based on RFM analysis.
+This customer segmentation into distinct categories based on RFM analysis.
 The segments include:

 1. **Churned Customers**: 405 customers
 2. **At-Risk Customers**: 670 customers